dsentker/url-signature/README.md

 # UrlFingerprint

-A library that creates unique hash values from a URL.
+A library that creates a unique hash value from a URL - without getting a headache.

 ## The problem